Skip to Main Content

 Specimen type

-Heparinized whole blood (tube or syringe)
+Heparinized whole blood.
+(Lithium Heparin, in tube or syringe)

 Specimen requirements